vssaurabh10/ApexHaven/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENCE file for details.